openai/gym/README.rst

 	  cd gym
 	  pip install -e .

-If you prefer, you can install the packaged version directly from PyPI:
+If you prefer, you can do a minimal install of the packaged version directly from PyPI:

 .. code:: shell